 It’s time to break the cycle.

 Christmas can be great AND debt free.
-Say what?

 How To Have A Debt Free Christmas